 Goal 4: To have successful, sustainable and diverse venues throughout South Australia

 Goal 5: To have a strong and diversified financial base

-Goal 6: To be an outstanding business
+Goal 6: To be an outstanding and innovative business

 Artists are helped throughout their entire Fringe experience with help finding venues, obtaining visas as well as marketing and publicity advice.
 More information on specific initiatives run by Adelaide Fringe for artists click here.